Yorkcla/PhDFinalPT/markdown/demo.md

         allowfullscreen>
 </iframe>

 Before we begin, this short clip from *Copying Beethoven* illustrates how musicians have historically paid close attention to shaping tension and release, especially through structural principles.
-In this scene, Anna comes to assist Beethoven with the premiere of the Ninth Symphony.
+In this scene, Anna(copyist) comes to assist Beethoven with the premiere of the Ninth Symphony.
 He initially dismisses her, as he often did with female musicians, but eventually recognises her understanding of the structural elements of his music and how they create tension and release.

 <iframe id="myPlayer" width="700" height="500"
         src="https://www.youtube.com/embed/cep8Ru4TL4k?enablejsapi=1"